metacpan/metacpan-cpan-extracted/distros/S/String-Random-Regexp-regxstring/README.md

 Please report any bugs or feature requests to `bug-string-random-regexp-regxstring at rt.cpan.org`, or through the web interface at [https://rt.cpan.org/NoAuth/ReportBug.html?Queue=String-Random-Regexp-regxstring](https://rt.cpan.org/NoAuth/ReportBug.html?Queue=String-Random-Regexp-regxstring).
 I will be notified, and then you'll automatically be notified of progress on your bug as I make changes.

+# SEE ALSO

+[Mock::Data::Regex](https://metacpan.org/pod/Mock%3A%3AData%3A%3ARegex) which is implemented in Pure-Perl.

 # SUPPORT